 Playing sports regularly (including netball drills) can have a whole host of positive effects, notably on levels of physical fitness and general health.
 But the advantages gained can certainly be a lot more than just physical.

-According to the regular sporting activity can help to improve stamina and coordination, as well as reducing levels of obesity.
+According to the regular sporting activity can help to improve stamina and coordination, as well as reduce levels of obesity.
 In addition, taking part in sport (particularly a team sport) can help to build a great range of life skills in children.
 Children from disadvantaged or deprived backgrounds can reap especially great benefits from participating.

 What Skills Can Be Gained From Team Sports?

 The benefits of sport are many, and according to the Guardian, they include higher levels of academic attainment.
 Children who partake in a team sport have been shown to be more likely to stay in education after compulsory school age.
 Also, being a member of a sporting squad can encourage determination, teamwork, and good co-operation, which are skills that children can carry through life.

 The Role of Coach

 One way to keep your team motivated and focussed on the task in hand is to make sure that training sessions are kept fresh and interesting.
 For instance, if you are running a netball team, you will need to ensure that your training does not become dull and repetitive.

 In short, taking part in team sports has obvious advantages for all children.
 But for children being brought up in difficult surroundings, it can make all the difference to the course of their lives.